soso-song/loqal-discussion-website/README.md

 * Editing a tag with an empty name is invalid.

 # Overview of Routes
-This application uses Express server to manage endpoints repond to client requrests, and uses Mongoose to model application data with schema-based objects.
+This application uses Express server to manage endpoints respond to client requrests, and uses Mongoose to model application data with schema-based objects.

 We have a server.js file where the main express app is implemented.
 Routes are separated into smaller files under `/routes` to decrease the size of the main app.
 Each of these files, which we refer to as mini-apps, creates an  express.Router instance as a module to be required in the main app.
 Each min-app handles queries on a specific data type while the main app contains methods that redirect some URI to pages.
 Below are routes in each main/mini-app listed and explained with the schema-based application data.